 There is even more room for us to improve on this if we want.
 Instead of parsing the JSON, we can start caching in a more efficient format, which is a bunch of structs stored in memory.
 In particular, if paired with a file system cache, we could almost entirely eliminate the cost of loading since we bisect the index, and that can be done quite efficiently with mmap.

 Given the good results of this we will most likely evaluate Rust more in the future to handle some expensive code paths that are common.
 However there are no CPU-bound fruits that current hang lower than source maps.
 For most of our other operations, we’re spending more time waiting for IO.

 This project has been a tremendous success.
 It took us very little time to implement, it lowered processing times for our users, and it also will help us scale horizontally.
 Rust has been the perfect tool for this job because it allowed us to offload an expensive operation into a native library without having to use C or C++, which would not be well suited for a task of this complexity.
 While it was very easy to write a source map parser in Rust, it would have been considerably less fun and more work in C or C++.

-We love Python at Sentry, and are proud contributors to numerous Python open-source initiatives.
+We love Python and Python error tracking at Sentry, and we’re proud contributors to numerous Python open-source initiatives.
 While Python remains our favorite go-to, we believe in using the right tool for the job, no matter what language it may be.
 Rust proved to be the best tool for this job, and we are excited to see where Rust and Python will take us in the future.
 If you feel the same way, we’re hiring in multiple positions and would love to hear from you.